jaeraxdoto/mhlib/README.md

 Besides the actual C++ library, mhlib also contains

-- **demo-sched**: A demonstration program using mhlib and in particular its mh_scheduler module for solving the ONEMAX and ONEPERM problems by means of variable neighborhood search (VNS).
-This demo should be used as template for new applications realizing a VNS, VND, GRASP, or Large Neighborhood Search.
-It also supports multi-threading, for which the demo also contains a test function.
+- **demo-maxsat**: A template/demonstration program using mhlib and in particular its mh_scheduler module for solving the MAXSAT problem by means of generalized variable neighborhood search (GVNS).
+This demo should be used as template for new applications realizing a VNS, VND, GVNS, GRASP, Large Neighborhood Search and related (hybrid) metaheuristics.
+  It also supports multi-threading.

+- **demo-sched**: Another demo program using mhlib and in particular its mh_scheduler module for solving the ONEMAX and ONEPERM problems by means of variable neighborhood search (VNS).
+This program also includes some specific functions for testing multithreading.

 - **summary.pl**: A Perl script used to statistically summarize many runs over many instances.